cokeSchlumpf/ibm-docker-containers/dev/README.md

     ibm/dev
 ```

-Afterwords you are able to run build and tests within the container:
+Afterwards you are able to run build and tests within the container:

 ```
 > docker exec -it dev /bin/bash